openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Returns

-It returns a tuple containing the current user-selected active columns (a subset of options.columns), and a boolean flag indicating whether user settings have been loaded.
+A tuple containing the current user-selected active columns (a subset of options.columns), and a boolean flag indicating whether user settings have been loaded.

 ---